Almshouses were established from the 10th century in Britain to provide a place of residence for poor, aged and distressed people.

 They are dwellings designed for a single person – usually of age 50 and above – for both men and women who demonstrate both a need for an almshouse and a connection to Aynho (e.g. family or have lived/worked in the village).
 Trustees will consider applicants who do not have the connection when they have a vacancy they cannot ordinarily fill.

 Residents must be able to live independently, although the trustees may offer some support, if required.
 Unfortunately, the almshouses are not suitable for a resident who requires a mobility scooter, or a wheelchair.

-The houses are maintained and managed by the trustees of the John Baker Charity, who are residents of Aynho.
-Currently there’s 100% occupancy; a waiting list of interested applicants is maintained but the Trustees actively seek new expressions of interest.
+The houses are maintained and managed by the Trustees of the John Baker Charity, who are residents of Aynho.
+Currently there are no vacancies; a list of interested applicants is maintained but the Trustees actively seek new expressions of interest.